Cusco, Perú - Southern Peruvian Andes

 (3 nights camping)

-For Inca Trail adventures in April, May and June 2018, we recommend that you reserve in late September 2017 at the VERY latest.
-The sale of Inca Trail permits for 2018 trips will start the first week in October 2017 and they will sell fast.
+For Inca Trail adventures in April, May and June 2019, we recommend that you reserve by late September 2018 at the VERY latest.
+The sale of Inca Trail permits for 2019 trips will start the first week in October 2018 and they will sell fast.
 Click here for more info!

 This adventure is a special, once a year, extension of the Inca Trail to Machu Picchu trek.
 We hike the Inca Trail the first five days.
 The Inti Raymi trekking adventure includes the Inca Festival of the Sun celebrated each year during the winter solstice; an authentic celebration to worship Apu Inti Taita, the Sun God.
 Processions, music and dancers in traditional clothing will offer their praises for the return of the Sun, the source of life.

 The Inti Raymi trekking adventure is meticulously planned so you can visit Machu Picchu on June 21, the day of the Winter Solstice — the single most coveted day in the year to be in Machu Picchu — and return to Cusco in time for the annual Inti Raymi Festival on June 24.